-- Course Online: Our asynchronous sessions will be scheduled on Thursdays and weekly assignments posted on the Discussion Board will be due the Wednesday before class e.g., January 26th discussion board posting will be due January 25th. - Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, at a minimum this should be 2 times per week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing of all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
+- Course Online: Our asynchronous sessions will be scheduled on Tuesdays and weekly assignments posted on the Discussion Board will be due the Monday before class e.g., May 23rd discussion board posting will be due May 22nd.
+There are a few sessions and assignments that are not scheduled for a Tuesday- please see the syllabus class schedule- this will provide additional time to complete more involved assignments.
+It is strongly recommended to stay ahead of the readings and DB postings. - Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, at a minimum this should be 2 times per week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
 Students are expected to seek assistance if they are struggling with the technical components of the course. - Technical Issues: Students should expect that they could experience some technical difficulties at some point in the semester and should, therefore, budget their time accordingly.
-Late work will not be accepted based on individual technical issues. - Workload: Expect to log in to this course at least two times a week to read announcements, participate in the discussions, and work on course materials. - Advising: If you would like to schedule a one-on-one meeting to discuss course requirements, content, or other course-related issues, we can meet via Blackboard.
-Send

-- me an email to schedule your one-on-one session and include your preferred meeting method and suggested dates/times. - Etiquette and Netiquette: Our goal is to be collaborative, not combative.
+Late work will not be accepted based on individual technical issues.

+- Workload: Expect to log in to this course at least two times a week to read announcements, participate in the discussions, and work on course materials. - Advising: If you would like to schedule a one-on-one meeting to discuss course requirements, content, or other course-related issues, we can meet via Blackboard.
+Send me an email to schedule your one-on-one session and include your preferred meeting method and suggested dates/times. - Etiquette and Netiquette: Our goal is to be collaborative, not combative.
 Experience shows that even an innocent remark in the online environment can be misconstrued.
 I suggest that you always re-read your responses carefully before you post.
 Be positive in your approach to others and diplomatic with your words.
 I will do the same.
-Remember, you are not competing with each other but sharing information and learning from one another as well as from the instructor.
+Remember, you are not competing with each other but sharing information and learning from one another as well as from the instructor. - Accommodations:

-• Accommodations: